 Heart rate (HR) training is an easy way to ensure that your weekly training is structured and effective, but during 12 years that we have been coaching endurance athletes, we have gained a great deal of experience and insight which we'd like to share with you.
-Heart rate monitors can be great training tools, but you should read this article in full to get the most from your HR training.
+Heart rate monitors can be great training tools, but there are some significant limitations.

 Benefits of Heart Rate Training